alexalouit/ISPConfig-MySQL-limits/README.md

 php -q install.php
 ```

-After install, a new tab (options) will be available in editing mysql user with an admin account
+After install, a new tab (options) will be available in editing mysql user with an admin account,

+and database section has new options (available in templates/resellers/clients limits tab).

 ## COMPATIBILITY